rauljuarez/open-in-jira-extension/README.md

 ### To Done

 * Setting interface for your Jira URL
-* Next will be Fireforx too...
+* Next will be Firefox too...

 ### Suggestions?